Get The Help You Need (504) 586-5200

 May 26th, 2015

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Medical Malpractice on Tuesday, May 26, 2015.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Medical Malpractice on Tuesday, May 26, 2015.

 Antibiotics are a powerful weapon against infections and are often the last line of defense against a patient’s death.
 Yet, their misuse can cause more harm than good.
 That’s why it’s critically important to make sure patients receive the right dosage of the right medicine.
 The Society for Healthcare Epidemiology of America released a definitive study recently that shows the top culprit for antibiotics being prescribed unnecessarily: misdiagnoses.